TheInfiniteKind/moneydance_open/src/com/moneydance/modules/features/contextmenutools/readme.txt

 unreconciled, currency-consistent splits) - the only difference is what currency it needs to
 match: a Reminder's own transaction currency, rather than a previously copied one.

+Only Reminders set up as transaction-type reminders are ever considered as a source - plain note-style reminders are always excluded, with no config option to include them.

 At least one Reminder must also qualify as a valid source (same rules as Copy above applies to the Reminder's own transaction) before this option appears at all.
 Which Reminders show up in the picker can be narrowed further in the config screen: